 Cyber hygiene best practices for organizations

 - Allowlisting/blocklisting.
 Control which applications, websites and email addresses users can and cannot use.
-Allowlisting -- providing a select list of applications, processes and files users can access -- and blocklisting -- providing a list users cannot access -- are two methods to control access.
+Allowlisting -- providing a select list of apps, processes and files users can access -- and blocklisting -- providing a list users cannot access -- are two methods to control access.
 Learn the benefits and challenges of each approach.

 - Backup strategy.
 Develop a data backup strategy that ensures mission-critical information is regularly duplicated and stored in a secure location.
 Many experts recommend following the 3-2-1 rule of backup, which requires storing three copies of data on two different kinds of media -- such as cloud, disk and tape -- and keeping one copy off-site.

 - Cloud access security broker (CASB).
 Any organization that relies on IaaS, PaaS or SaaS should consider implementing a CASB as part of its cyber hygiene strategy.
 CASB software facilitates secure connections between end users and the cloud, enforcing enterprise security policies around authentication, encryption, data loss prevention, logging, alerting, malware detection and more.
-A CASB gives an organization greater visibility into employee usage of cloud-based applications as well as greater control over the security of cloud-based data.
+A CASB gives an organization greater visibility into employee usage of cloud-based applications, as well as greater control over the security of cloud-based data.

 - Security monitoring.
-Regularly or continuously scan the network for threats and vulnerabilities, such as open ports that hackers could use in port scan attacks, using tools such as SIEM or vulnerability scanners.
+Regularly or continuously scan the network for threats and vulnerabilities, such as open ports that attackers could use in port scan attacks, using tools such as SIEM or vulnerability scanners.
 Frequent scanning and monitoring dramatically improves cyber hygiene by flagging both potential active threats and points of weakness where attackers could gain access.

 Cyber hygiene and email security

 Despite the rising popularity of collaboration platforms, such as Microsoft Teams and Zoom, the vast majority of organizations still rely on email as their primary mode of communication.
 As a result, email remains a popular attack vector for cybercriminals who exploit it to access corporate networks and data.
-In fact, in the 2021 Data Breach Investigations Report, Verizon researchers found the number of business email compromise (BEC) breaches doubled over the previous year.

 Email security is an array of technologies, techniques and practices to keep cybercriminals from gaining unauthorized access to email accounts and message content.
 And like all cyber hygiene measures, email security is the joint responsibility of organizations and individuals.